Seasonal Resources

 R. Alleluia, alleluia.

-- Readings for the Optional Memorial of Saint Junipero Serra, Priest [In the Dioceses of the United States]
+- Readings for the Optional Memorial of Saint Bridget of Sweden, Religious

 Lectionary for Mass for Use in the Dioceses of the United States, second typical edition, Copyright © 2001, 1998, 1997, 1986, 1970 Confraternity of Christian Doctrine; Psalm refrain © 1968, 1981, 1997, International Committee on English in the Liturgy, Inc. All rights reserved.
 Neither this work nor any part of it may be reproduced, distributed, performed or displayed in any medium, including electronic or digital, without permission in writing from the copyright owner.